iAMSagar44/batch-job-mcp/README.md

 Replace `/absolute/path/to/` with the actual path to your built jar file.

+Replace `log_path` with the actual path where you want the logs to be generated.
 ## Database Schema

 The application requires the following PostgreSQL tables: